18819F-Project/ModellingDynamicalSystem/README.md

-# dl_for_dynamics
+# Modeling Dynamical Systems with Deep Neural Networks By Leveraging Quantum Compute

-A repo dedicated to a research project related to Deep Learning methods for dynamic system modeling for CMU's 11785 course.
+A repo dedicated to a project related to Quantum Computing Deep Learning methods for dynamic system modeling for CMU's 18819F (Introduction of Quantum Computing) course.